 The end of Daylight Saving Time means going to work and school in the daylight, but coming home in the dark.
 But are there any negative effects it can have on your sleep?
-We asked Dr. Gary Levinson, internal medicine doctor at Sharp Rees-Stealy Medical Group.
+We asked Dr. Gary Levinson, a board-certified sleep medicine specialist at Sharp Rees-Stealy Medical Group.

 Can the end of Daylight Saving Time interrupt my sleep pattern?